Tombow1/Gem5_randomize/README.md

 * When CPU randomization is enabled, the patched gem5 simulator will randomize the order of ready-to-execute instructions in the instruction queue at the execute stage of the O3 CPU.
 Without this patch, the original simulator executes ready instructions in FIFO order.

 * When ruby randomization is enabled, the patched simulator will randomly add extra cycles of latency to cache events between L1 cache and L2 cache.
-Currently, the chance of having a one-cycle increase is 50%.
+The chance of having a one-cycle increase is 50% if not specified by the user.

 ### Build Instructions